Technical documentation defined

 This kicks off your documentation workflow on the right foot, and is also a key Agile best practice.

 It might seem like a small detail, but it's incredibly important for your technical documentation to be consistent.
 This includes things like fonts, writing styles, design, formatting, location and more.
 Establish guidelines at the beginning of your documentation development process and stick with them.
-It's easiest if they align with your company branding.
+It's also easiest if they align with your company branding.

 In order for your technical documentation to be useful and effective, it needs to be easily accessible.
 Make sure it's easy to find, looks great across different devices and browsers and always reflects the most up-to-date information.